matt-downs/neto-api-node/README.md

 # neto-api
-A promise based Neto API client for Node.js - built in TypeScript.
+A promise based client for the Neto Ecommerce API.

 ### `npm i neto-api`